-Mid-Atlantic Region III has been awarded grants by the Maternal and Child Health Bureau (MCHB) and the Centers for Disease Control and Prevention (CDC) through the American Thrombosis and Hemostasis Network (ATHN).
+The Mid-Atlantic Region III Core Center is awarded grants by the Maternal and Child Health Bureau (MCHB) and the U.S. Centers for Disease Control and Prevention (CDC) through the American Thrombosis and Hemostasis Network (ATHN).

 The Core Center will conduct a Mid-Atlantic Region III needs assessment upon completion of the national level needs assessment that is being conducted now by the National Coordinating Center.